opennetworkinglab/aether-docs/developer/roc-api.rst

      `CCCNNNEEESSSSSS` will construct IMSIs using a 3-digit MCC, 3-digit MNC, 3-digit ENT, and a 6-digit subscriber.

 * `small-cell` A list of 5G gNodeB or Access Point or Radios.
-Each access point has the following:
+Each small cell has the following:

+    * `small-cell-id`.
+Identifier for the small cell.
+Serves the same purpose as other `id` fields.
     * `address`.
 Hostname of the small cell.
     * `tac`.
 Type Allocation Code.
     * `enable`.
 If set to `true`, the small cell is enabled.
 Otherwise, it is disabled.